Las Geel, Somaliland

 There are over 700 cave paintings outside Kasama, most of them to the east of the town, making this one of the richest areas for rock art anywhere in Africa.
 While a few of the images are representational, the tradition here is of enigmatic geometric designs that defy easy interpretation.
 The art is generally considered to be the work of the Twa people, around 2,000 years old, but has variously been dated to late Stone-Age peoples.

-Nyero Rock Paintings, Uganda
+Nyero Rock Art Site, Uganda

 Diana’s Vow, Zimbabwe